-House Bill 4815 would 1) allow a tool and die business to enter into a pre-existing collaboration agreement with the consent of all the other businesses that are part of the agreement and with the consent of the MSF; 2) prohibit the MSF from requiring a business seeking qualified tool and die status to create a new collaborative agreement if the business can join an existing agreement with other tool and die businesses; and 3) allow a tool and die business in a recovery zone to have a different period of renaissance zone status than other businesses in the same zone.
+House Bill 4815 would allow a tool and die business to enter into a pre-existing collaboration agreement with the consent of all the other businesses that are part of the agreement and with the consent of the MSF.
+The bill also would prohibit the MSF from requiring a business seeking qualified tool and die status to create a new collaborative agreement if the business can join an existing agreement with other tool and die businesses.